fluffypony/mcp-clipboardify/README.md

 ## 🤝 Contributing

 We welcome contributions!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.
+Please see our [Development Guide](docs/development_guide.md) for contributing guidelines and workflow details.

 ### Development Workflow